Output of TRAPP-pocket

 An averaged pocket distribution is shown in green: the most conserved pocket regions can be seen with an averaged pocket distribution at ~90% occurrence.

-Dynamics of the pocket volume and physicochemical characteristics
+- Variation of the pocket volume

 Pocket contact residues